|Project and/or thesis

 Tuition and funding

 Although there is currently no guarantee of funding in the M.Sc. of Finance program, there are a number of excellent competitive funding sources that qualified candidates may apply for and that our current and previous students have obtained.
-These include the University Graduate Scholarship (up to $15,000) for candidates with superior undergraduate records and the Graduate Teaching Fellowship (up to $15,000).
+These include the Graduate Teaching Fellowship and the University Graduate Scholarship for candidates with superior undergraduate records.
 There may also be opportunities for students to receive remuneration for teaching courses over the summer and for providing teaching and research assistance to faculty.

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.